Glyburide and MetforminPronunciation

 |Number (%) of patients with gastrointestinal adverse events||39 (24.2)||38 (23.8)||69 (43.3)||50 (31.6)||62 (38.3)|

-In postmarketing reports cholestatic jaundice and hepatitis may occur rarely which may progress to liver failure; Glyburide and Metformin should be discontinued if this occurs.
+Cholestatic jaundice and hepatitis may occur rarely which may progres to liver failure; the drug should be discontinued if this occurs.
+Liver function abnormalities, including isolated transaminase elevations, have been reported.

 Overdosage of sulfonylureas, including glyburide tablets, can produce hypoglycemia.
 Mild hypoglycemic symptoms, without loss of consciousness or neurological findings, should be treated aggressively with oral glucose and adjustments in drug dosage and/or meal patterns.
 Close monitoring should continue until the physician is assured that the patient is out of danger.
 Severe hypoglycemic reactions with coma, seizure, or other neurological impairment occur infrequently, but constitute medical emergencies requiring immediate hospitalization.
 If hypoglycemic coma is diagnosed or suspected, the patient should be given a rapid intravenous injection of concentrated (50%) glucose solution.
 This should be followed by a continuous infusion of a more dilute (10%) glucose solution at a rate that will maintain the blood glucose at a level above 100 mg/dL.
 Patients should be closely monitored for a minimum of 24 to 48 hours, since hypoglycemia may recur after apparent clinical recovery.